carmelofascella/Festivalle/ReadMe.md

 # The concept

-The goal of this project is to automate the control of the lighting of an architectural structure composed by LED stripes in a dynamic and smart way, during an electronic music show.
+The goal of this project is to automate the control of the lighting of an architectural structure composed by LED stripes in a dynamic and smart way, during an electronic music show. <br>
-This is realized by a plug-in which analyzes the mixer-output audio signal in real-time and it communicates with a software which can handle the lights' animations thanks to the MIDI protocol.
+This is realized by a plug-in which analyzes the mixer-output audio signal in real-time and it communicates with a software which can handle the lights' animations thanks to the MIDI protocol. <br>

 # Plugin Interface